Building a Personal Fitness Assistant with OpenClaw

 DeepSeek

-Training generation and pushing go through another unified entry point, integrated_openclaw_skill.py:
+Training generation and pushing go through another entry point, skill.py:

 # Generate and push an easy run to Garmin Connect